Table of Contents

 An executive resume is the traditional resume style for someone applying to an executive or senior-level position.

-Although standard resumes are just one page, an executive resume will often be two pages long.
-This is because more than one page is usually necessary to reflect the years of work history it takes to qualify for an executive position.
+Although standard resumes are just one page, an executive resume will often be two-pages long.
+More than one page is usually necessary to reflect the years of work history it takes to qualify for an executive position.

 However, most executive resumes should still stick to traditional style.
 If you’re applying for a senior or executive position at a company, don’t obscure your professional experience with elaborate or creative formatting.
 Sticking to the usual resume style guidelines shows you’ll take the position seriously and respect long-standing company traditions.